 To prove that you have completed the 50-hour requirement, you will need to submit

 Neither the Office of Clinical and Pro Bono Programs nor the Office of the Registrar may sign these Affidavits – only a supervising attorney or faculty member may certify pro bono hours.
-Each Affidavit must be signed by the student before a notary and certified and signed by the attorney who supervised the pro bono work.
+Each Affidavit must be signed by the student before a notary and certified and then signed by the attorney who supervised the pro bono work.
 After an attorney signs the Pro Bono Affidavit, it should be returned to the student who is responsible for submitting the original signed copy as part of the Application for Admission.

-Law-Related Employment Affidavits
+Law-Related Employment Affirmations

-The Application for Admission requires an applicant to list every type of employment the applicant has had (since the applicant reached the age of 21, or in the last 10 years, whichever period is shorter) and submit affidavits for every law-related position.
+The Application for Admission requires an applicant to list every type of employment the applicant has had (since the applicant reached the age of 21, or in the last 10 years, whichever period is shorter) and submit affirmations for every law-related position.
 The Application for Admission’s definition of “employment” includes employment with or without monetary compensation, law-related work-study employment, and law-related employment for academic credit only, including participation in law school clinics and externships, and work as a research assistant.
-For this reason, students are required to submit Law-Related Employment Affidavits for any Student Practice Organization (SPO) or Clinic that they participated in at HLS.
+For this reason, students are required to submit Law-Related Employment Affirmations for any Student Practice Organization (SPO) or Clinic that they participated in at HLS.

 For official information please visit the New York Pro Bono Bar Admission Requirement.